allenporter/home-assistant-datasets/model_evals/README.md

 The evaluations require custom components.
 You'll need to clone these and configure them for use.

-1. Configure any needed custom components under evaluation
+1. Configure any needed custom components under evaluation.
+You will need to clone somewhere https://github.com/allenporter/home-assistant-synthetic-home if using the evaluations in this package.
+If you are only evaluating AI agents from home assistant core you can just add `home-assistant-synthetic-home` to the path:

 ```bash
 $ export PYTHONPATH="${PYTHONPATH}:${PWD}/../home-assistant-synthetic-home/custom_components/:${PWD}/../home-assistant-synthetic-home/"
 ```

-Here is another example that configures multiple custom components for local AI:
+Here is another example that configures multiple custom components when using local AI outside of the core components in Home Assistant.

 ```bash
 $ mkdir custom_components